Assam: Highest recoverable reserves of crude oil and natural gas in India

 15 of the declared 111 national waterways, including NW-2 of the Brahmaputra river pass through Assam.
 The state government is planning to increase inland waterways transportation’s share of cargo traffic from 3% to 10%, making it 35 metric tonnes per annum.
 There is also a plan to introduce ferry services, which will provide safe, efficient and economical service to 18 mn passengers per annum.

 The state government is planning to develop an IT Park in Bongora, Guwahati over an area of 40 ha.
 An estimated amount of more than USD 700 mn is planned to be invested in this park.
-About 14 ha of land is sought to be developed for the Electronic Systems Development and Manufacture (ESDM) sector.
+About 14 ha of land is sought to be developed for the ESDM sector.
 Under the Assam Fibrenet project, the state government is planning to provide broadband connectivity to each household of the state.

 Assam is the largest producer of gold silk.
 It ranks 3rd in the country for production of Vanya silk (Eri, Muga and Tasar).
 It has 51 species of different bamboos.
 Apart from the strong base of natural resources, the state also has a strong infrastructure base with a large skilled workforce for weaving and looming.